Arran Rice is the founder and CEO of Simple Flying – a niche news site focused on aviation.

 I want to keep that low, and have it as a passive income for the site while we focus on news content”

-Building native mobile apps for their site
+Building native mobile apps from a niche site

 60-75% of their traffic is mobile, and as the traffic grew Arran saw the fit for an app.